nicopujia/website/content/personal-essay.md

 Looking back, I followed hard work as a dogma.
 That same dogma, though, is how I’ve built my discipline, so I don’t neglect it entirely—heck, I’m proud that I endured so much pain.
 However, this experience has nuanced my previously hard-work-only approach and now makes me question my everyday assumptions much more.

 For instance, I initially rejected the San Francisco trip!
 “I’ve got to finish my essays; I have to prioritize,” I reasoned.
 Then, Gabriel Benmergui (mentor and Silver.dev founder) pushed back—after all, I couldn’t really know if this kind of opportunity would appear again.
 I almost dismissed him as I had my biology teacher, but then I started reconsidering.
 I could actually make time, whether that meant working on my essays there, and the trip’s upside was enormous.
-Ultimately, I recognized he was right, and I’m so glad I told Gadi Borovich I'd changed my mind.
+Ultimately, I recognized he was right, and I’m so glad I told Gadi Borovich[^1] I'd changed my mind.

 So now, if I find myself assuming I’m right, I remember my dad’s words: “It’s so weird you can’t continue.”
 And the weirdest thing wasn’t about my body, but that I had never questioned my approach.

+[^1]: His name wasn't out of context, as I explained who's him in the Additional Information section.